jhazen/dot-files/README.md

 # Python

 pythonrc file for interactive shell.
 Includes tab completion, python shell history and certain shell functions (for replacing bash/zsh with python).

+# Flask

+Sets up simple flask server running on port 8080, along with templates.
+Includes nginx configuration file for proxying port 80 to 8080.
+Use flaskctl to control.

+# Dynamodb

+Sets up a local instance of dynamodb.
+Use dynamodbctl to control.

 # Help